WuerthPhoenix/tornado/src/engine/matcher/doc/implementation.md

         that contains all the required logic to process an event against all the defined rules.
         A matcher is stateless and thread-safe, thus a single instance can be used to serve the entire application load.
-- Listening:  Listen for incoming events and then matching them against the stored filters and rules.
+- Listening:  Listen for incoming events and then match them against the stored filters and rules.